 - Cooling rack

-Start with the Candied Oranges:
+Start with the Candied Oranges

 Using tongs, carefully remove the candied oranges to a cooling rack and allow to dry for 24 hours.
+(This is why you need to do this part a day in advance).

 NOTE: SAVE THAT SYRUP!
 Reserve that delicious orange simple syrup (the sugar-water in which you candied your oranges) in a mason jar for gourmet homemade cocktails.